-Doris Hausleitner and Ssarah Fassina at a bait tree (Photo courtesy Seepanee Ecological Consulting)
+Doris Hausleitner and Sarah Fassina at a bait tree (Photo courtesy Seepanee Ecological Consulting)

-Biologist Doris Hausleitner of Nelson, BC has been researching wolverines in the Kootenays since 2011 and has yet to see one of her study subjects in the flesh.
-Instead she relies on gathering hair snags, finding tracks and capturing grainy images left on remote sensor cameras.
+Biologist Doris Hausleitner of Nelson, BC, has been researching wolverines in the Kootenays since 2011.
+She has yet to see one of her study subjects in the flesh.
+Instead, she relies on gathering hair snags, finding tracks and capturing grainy images left on remote sensor cameras.

 Thankfully even the most evasive animals still leave a mark.
-In the study plots, bait is affixed to a mature tree wrapped in barbed wire, luring the wolverine and tugging out a small sample of hair while the creature takes the tasty treat.
-The DNA in that sample is then analyzed to generate a unique genetic fingerprint for each individual.
+In the study plots, bait is affixed to a mature tree that is wrapped in barbed wire.
+This lures the wolverine and tugs out a small sample of hair while the creature takes the tasty treat.
+The DNA in the sample is then analyzed to generate a unique genetic fingerprint for each individual.

-“We can get so much info out of an individual and never have to see them,” says Hausleitner.
+“We can get so much info out of an individual and never have to see them,” says Doris.

 Now Hausleitner, along with her research partner Andrea Kortello, is taking steps to fill a huge information void about this vulnerable species.